The solar installation process for homes: 6 steps you need to know

-This step involves a lot of paperwork that will be handled by your installer, but they’re things that you will need to be aware of.
-Often, you’ll need to be home for an inspection visit.
+This step involves a lot of paperwork that will be handled by your installer, but they’re things that you should be aware of.
+You’ll often need to be home for inspection visits.

 What needs to happen?
 It depends on your utility company and municipality.
-For example, it’s often required to have a report from a structural engineer for a rooftop installation or from a geotechnical engineer for a ground-mounted installation.
+For example, you may need an inspection from a structural engineer for a rooftop installation or a geotechnical engineer for a ground-mounted installation.

 For grid interconnection you need approval from the utility company, and most cities require permits as well.

-All these permits require hours of time by the installer and add a significant amount to the “soft costs” of a project, which is why the industry is trying to move to instant permitting.
+All these permits require time by the installer and add a significant amount to the “soft costs” of a project, which is why the industry would like to move to instant permitting.

 Step 5: Installation

-That seems like a lot, but companies do their best to make this process as efficient as possible and will try to complete the work in just one day.
+That seems like a lot for a crew to do in one day, but companies do their best to make this process as efficient as possible.
 This is because projects that require more than one day involve twice as much driving (or more) or even a hotel stay if their home base is far away.
-This adds to the cost, and in an industry that’s as competitive as home solar, small differences in cost can make or break a project.
+This adds to the cost, and in an industry that’s as competitive as home solar, small differences can make or break a project.

 In addition to the solar equipment, you will typically need a new utility meter.
 You’ll either get a new meter that is bidirectional - that is, it can record both the electricity that you take and send into the grid - or a second meter that records only the electricity that you send into the grid.
-This is installed by the utility company, so it will usually happen on a different day from the solar installation.
-You’ll need to be home for that visit.
+This may be installed by the utility company on a different day from the solar installation.
+If it’s inside, you’ll need to be home for that visit.

 Step 6: System activation and monitoring